 Diastolic murmurs that may coexist with the MS murmur are

 MS may cause signs of cor pulmonale (see Cor Pulmonale).
-The classic mitral facies, a plum-colored malarflush, occurs only when cardiac output is low and pulmonary hypertension is severe; cause is cutaneous vasodilation and chronic hypoxemia.
+The classic facial appearance in MS, a plum-colored malarflush, occurs only when cardiac output is low and pulmonary hypertension is severe; cause is cutaneous vasodilation and chronic hypoxemia.

 Occasionally, the initial symptoms and signs of MS are those of an embolic event such as stroke.
 Endocarditis is rare in MS unless MR is also present.